International Society for Computational Biology: Affiliated organizations

-The ISCB has several affiliated organizations (mainly regional), including the European Molecular Biology Network (EMBnet), the Netherlands Bioinformatics Centre (NBIC), the African Society for Bioinformatics and Computational Biology and the Japanese Society for Bioinformatics.
+The ISCB has several affiliated organizations (mainly regional), including the European Molecular Biology Network (EMBnet), the Netherlands Bioinformatics Centre (NBIC), the African Society for Bioinformatics and Computational Biology, and the Japanese Society for Bioinformatics.

-The ISCB is also a founding member of Global Organisation for Bioinformatics Learning, Education and Training (GOBLET).
+The ISCB is also a founding member of the Global Organisation for Bioinformatics Learning, Education and Training (GOBLET).
 In collaboration with GOBLET, the ISCB is involved in developing core competencies for different types of bioinformatics trainees; these competencies are being used in the development of new bioinformatics curricula.